“The goal of personal branding is to be recruited based on your brand, not applying for jobs.” — Dan Schawbel, personal branding expert for gen-y

 Your skills make up a multi-faceted business that provides an essential service to your clients (employers).
 When a new brand is launched, the company thinks about what makes its product unique.
 Next, it creates a campaign to convince people that your brand is the best to fill a position.

 Savvy job seekers will think of themselves in a similar way.
 What makes me unique?
 How can I convince employers I am the best candidate for this job?
 Personal branding is valuable to a job search because it helps you define who you are.
 Simply, it is the process by which individuals identify and communicate their unique skills to others.

-Dan Schawbel, author of “Me 2.0: Build a Powerful Brand to Achieve Career Success,” suggests a four-step process for self-branding: discover, create, communicate, maintain.
+Dan Schawbel, author of “Me 2.0: Build a Powerful Brand to Achieve Career Success,” suggests a four-step process for personal branding: discover, create, communicate, maintain.

-Create and communicate focus on resumes, online profiles, blogs, Twitter and Facebook, all potential portfolio material for your “brand tool kit.”
-Maintain deals with monitoring how your brand is noted, an easy thing to do with Google Alert and other web-based tracking sites.
-You’ll want to know what others are saying about you, and if it s wrong you can correct those impressions quickly.
+Create and communicate focus on resumes, LinkedIn, online profiles, blogs, Twitter and Facebook, all potential portfolio material for your “brand tool kit.”
+Maintain deals with monitoring how your brand is noted, an easy thing to do with Google Alert and other Web-based tracking sites.
+You’ll want to know what others are saying about you, and if it’s wrong you can quickly correct those impressions.

-A few other points about self-branding : You have to be consistent.
+A few other points about personal branding : You have to be consistent.
 You have to contribute to various online media to keep your name and brand fresh, whether it is through a personal blog or a Facebook contribution.

-As self-branding has risen to prominence it seems many of its practitioners are Web-savvy self-promoters largely in the media, marketing, public relations and technology.
-A word to the wise: Are others in your field self-branding?
+As personal branding has risen to prominence it seems many practitioners are Web-savvy self-promoters in media, marketing and technology.
+A word to the wise: Are others in your field personal branding?
 If you’re looking for a job, do employers appreciate your ability to blog, to maintain a cool website, to stay abreast of social media?

 If not, and if you’re not going into self-employed consulting, it may be better to focus your efforts on other activities.